11 Asana Alternatives to Try for Project Management in 2024

 ProofHub offers two plans: Essential & Ultimate Control

-If you’re looking for more advanced features such as Gantt charts, time tracking, and custom roles, you can upgrade to ProofHub’s Ultimate Control plan for only $89/month.
+If you’re looking for more advanced features such as Gantt charts, time tracking, and custom roles, you can upgrade to ProofHub’s Ultimate Control plan for only Flat $89/month.

 What’s even better is that ProofHub doesn’t charge you extra for adding more users to your account, unlike Asana.
 So, as your team grows, you won’t have to worry about the cost skyrocketing.